Past Testimonials – International

 Cristian Vargas – Chile: Aquaculture

 Cristian applied to the Chilean government for a BECAS Chile – Technicos para Chile scholarship.
 The Government were looking for different courses for different professionals off shore to expand their experiences and education.
-Government officials visited MTI and were impressed with what they saw and they invited MTI to be part of the scholarship round promoting the Institute’s Aquatic Studies programme.
+Government officials visited MIT and were impressed with what they saw and they invited MIT to be part of the scholarship round promoting the Institute’s Aquatic Studies programme.

 Cristian has found the level of the tutors and teaching very good and the course content very interesting.
 There is a lot of practical work – with time spent on theory in the classroom then put into practice.
 Having studied for five years previously, mostly theory, Cristian finds the hands on practical components are excellent.